Visitor Restrictions and Mask Use

 - Patients receiving end-of-life care.
 Acute end-of-life patients may have up to three visitors at any given time, and no maximum number of visitors per day.

 - Patients under 18.
 These patients may have two parents or guardians visit.

 - Maternity patients are limited to one support person, who may stay at the hospital for the duration of the stay.
 Patients may choose a doula as their support person, but would not be permitted a second support person.
+Beginning March 15, doulas will be permitted to enter the hospital in addition to one support person.
 If support people exit, they will need to wait to re-enter the next day.
 Doulas must follow the same policies and screenings as visitors.
 If laboring patients are minors, they can have a parent or guardian visitor, in addition to the parent-to-be of the baby.
 Care sites with NICUs will follow Nationwide Children’s Hospital visitor management policy.